Grantismo/after_care/README.md

 ###Future Modification

 We designed Emote to be extensible for future modification.
 There are two most likely aspects of Emote that could need to be changed in the future.

-The first is adding new emotions.
+####Adding Emotions

 Emotions are created in the AppDelegate the first time the app is run on the users device.
-To change emotions, simply add to the list created in the ```seedEmotions``` method of the AppDelegate.
+To change emotions, simply add to the dictionaries created in the ```seedEmotions``` method of the AppDelegate.

 ```
 - (void)seedEmotions {